2023 Myanmar National League

-The 2023 Myanmar National League will be the fourteenth season of first-division domestic football in Myanmar.
-It will consist of twelve teams, as two teams from the 2022 MNL-2 were promoted.
+The 2023 Myanmar National League was the fourteenth season of first-division domestic football in Myanmar.
+It consisted of twelve teams, as two teams from the 2022 MNL-2 were promoted.

-Shan United are the defending champions after winning their third consecutive title in the 2022 season.
+Shan United were the defending champions after winning their third consecutive title in the 2022 season.

-MNL Committee meeting
+MNL rules

 It has been decided that the 2023 Myanmar National League will be played from the third week of February to the last week of October.
 The matches are set to be played at Thuwunna Stadium and Yangon United Sports Complex.

-In registration rules it has also been decided that some young players should be in the final registration list for the success of the Myanmar U-23 team in the SEA Games.
+In the registration rules it has also been decided that some young players should be in the final registration list for the success of the Myanmar U-23 team in the SEA Games.